appscode-cloud/docs/docs/platform/guides/database-management/create-database/mongodb.md

 1. Open the wizard and select **MongoDB** — see [Getting Started](../common-steps/#1-getting-started) and [Select a Database Type](../common-steps/#2-select-a-database-type).
 1. Set the [namespace and name](../common-steps/#3-choose-namespace-and-name).
 1. Pick the database version and the **Database Mode** described above, then set the machine profile and storage — see [Configure the Database](../common-steps/#4-configure-the-database).
+For **Replicated Cluster** mode, configure [mongodb+srv style DNS](#mongodbsrv-style-dns-replicated-cluster-only) if you'll connect with a `mongodb+srv` string from outside the cluster.
 1. Optionally configure [Advanced Configuration](../common-steps/#5-advanced-configuration) (labels, deletion policy, credentials, point-in-time recovery) and [Additional Options](../common-steps/#6-additional-options) (monitoring, backup, TLS, gateway).
 1. Click [**Deploy**](../common-steps/#7-deploy).